blackflux/set-compressor/README.md

 ## Gotchas

-Package operates with Arrays for performance reasons.
+This library operates with Arrays for performance reasons.
-However any iterable containing non-negative integers can be provided as input.
+Any iterable containing non-negative integers can be provided as input, but re-inflated result is always an array.

-Not that when you provide an Array as an input, the re-inflated result is be deduplicated and ordered.
+Note that the re-inflated result is always deduplicated and ordered.